wearewarhol/config-file/README.md

 # Config parser

-This module validate project configuration objects or JSON strings and turns valid partial configuration objects into full configurations with sensible defaults.
+This module validates project configuration objects or JSON strings and turns valid partial configuration objects into full configurations with sensible defaults.
 The file schema is specified in `warhol.schema.json`.
 An example: